RedsXDD/neopywal.nvim/README.md

     -- With this option you can overwrite all the base colors the colorscheme uses. custom_colors = {},

-    -- With this option you can overwrite any and all highlight groups set by the colorscheme. custom_highlights = {},
+    -- With this option you can overwrite any highlight groups set by the colorscheme. custom_highlights = {},

     -- Dims the background when another window is focused.